Ksartik/Dep_Order_Hindi/README.md

 # Dep_Order_Hindi
-Determining distance and order of constitutents from psycholinguistic factors
+Determining distance and order of constitutents from psycholinguistic factors.
+Supplementary code for the paper accepted in CMCL 2020

 # Data